Wyvern: Distinction from other dragons

-Since the sixteenth century, in English, Scottish, and Irish heraldry, the key difference has been that a wyvern has two legs, whereas other dragons have four.
+Since the sixteenth century, in English, Welsh, Scottish, French and Irish heraldry, heraldic wyverns are defined as distinct entities from heraldic dragons.
+The key difference has been that a wyvern has two legs, whereas a dragon has four.
 This distinction is not commonly observed in the heraldry of other European countries, where two-legged dragon creatures are simply called dragons.

 In modern fiction

-The wyvern frequently features in modern fantasy fiction, though its first literary appearances may have been in medieval bestiaries.
+The wyvern frequently features in modern fantasy fiction, such as Fourth Wing, Throne of Glass, and The Black Witch Chronicles, though its first literary appearances may have been in medieval bestiaries.

 In heraldry

 The wyvern is a frequent charge in English heraldry and vexillology, also occasionally appearing as a supporter or crest.

 A wyvern is typically depicted resting upon its legs and tail, but may be depicted with its claws in the air and only supported by its tail.
 On occasion, a wyvern may be depicted as wingless and with its tail nowed.

-A white (Argent) wyvern formed the crest of the Borough of Leicester as recorded at the heraldic visitation of Leicestershire in 1619: "A wyvern sans legs argent strewed with wounds gules, wings expanded ermine."
+A silver (argent) wyvern formed the crest of the Borough of Leicester as recorded at the heraldic visitation of Leicestershire in 1619: "A wyvern sans legs argent strewed with wounds gules, wings expanded ermine."
 The term "sans legs" may not imply that the wyvern was "without legs", rather than its legs are not depicted, being hidden or folded under.
 This was adopted by the Midland Railway in 1845 when it became the crest of its unofficial coat of arms.
 The company asserted that the "wyvern was the standard of the Kingdom of Mercia", and that it was "a quartering in the town arms of Leicester".
 However, in 1897 the Railway Magazine noted that there appeared "to be no foundation that the wyvern was associated with the Kingdom of Mercia".
 It has been associated with Leicester since the time of Thomas, 2nd Earl of Lancaster and Leicester (c.
 1278–1322), the most powerful lord in the Midlands, who used it as his personal crest.

-A green Wyvern stands in the emblem of the ancient and historical Umbrian city of Terni, the dragon is called by the citizens with the name of Thyrus.
+A green wyvern stands in the emblem of the ancient Umbrian city of Terni; the dragon is called by the name Thyrus by the citizens.
 A sable wyvern on a white background with endorsed wings forms the coat of arms of the Tilley family.

 The arms of the Worshipful Society of Apothecaries depict a wyvern, symbolising disease, being overcome by Apollo, symbolising medicine.

 Wyvern Zilant is depicted on the coat of arms of the city of Kazan, the capital of the Republic of Tatarstan.